 Today, there is a large gap between the low power costs in Québec and the high electricity prices in the New England market.
 The existing transmission connections between the two systems are highly utilized, especially during periods of high electricity demand.
 Adding a constant source of affordable hydropower from Northern Pass will displace higher cost sources of electricity on the New England system and will help lower the overall cost of electricity on the grid.

-Northern Pass is expected to lower electricity rates for New Hampshire customers by $63 million annually.
+Northern Pass is expected to lower electricity rates for New Hampshire customers by approximately $63 million annually.

 The construction of the Northern Pass transmission line, will provide New England access to a new 1,090-megawatt base-load power source that will help reduce the region's dependence on natural gas, particularly during periods of high demand in the winter months when fuel is expensive or unavailable to generators.